Best Neighborhoods in Savannah, GA (2026)

 Top 10 Best Neighborhoods to Live in Savannah, GA

 From cobblestone downtown streets to waterfront communities, Savannah’s neighborhoods are as diverse as their history.
-Here are the best neighborhoods to live in Savannah ranked for value, safety, and lifestyle.
+Here are the ranked based on home prices, crime data, and access to amenities.

 Neighborhood | Best For | Median Home Price | Crime Grade | Vibe |